keyasha99/post-install-config/README.md

 <img src="https://i.imgur.com/h1870m3.png" height="80%" width="80%" alt="osTicket Post"/>
 </p>
 <p>
-This step is to ensure that anyone is allowed to make tickets.
+This step ensures that anyone is allowed to make tickets.
 Go to Settings and then Users.
-Make sure that the box next to "Require registration and login to create tickets" is unchecked.
+Ensure the box next to "Require registration and login to create tickets" is unchecked.
 </p>
 <br />